che3sy/GetChromeOSWifiPassword/README.md

 12. IF you don't see any passwords, do ``cat default.profile | grep Passphrase`` and look at the output

 If you can connect to the network but not search for anything on google, then you might need to get a certificate for the wifi.
-To do this, find a chromebook that is enrolled and go to settings(in chrome) and search for certificates.
-Go and download all the server or authority certificates you see. if chrome://policy is unblocked, you could go their and also find the certifiates.
+To do this, find a Chromebook that is enrolled and go to settings(in chrome) and search for certificates.
+Go and download all the server or authority certificates you see. if chrome://policy is unblocked, you could go there and also find the certificates.
 After this, you can load the CA's on an unblocked Chromebook, and the wifi will work.

 # VIDEO: https://youtu.be/q45He6jypyA